 Who needs a car to see Seaside’s greatest hits?
 The newest Wheel Fun Rentals is now open on South Holladay Drive, three blocks from the Prom, and has something for everyone.
 Rent a beach cruiser or surrey bike and pedal around.
 You can also rent a fat-tire electric bike.
 “Our e-bikes are comfortable and make riding around town easy, even for older folks like me,” says owner Patrick Duhachek.
 While you’re there, check out the 1903 Oregon caboose, and the mini-train track should be open soon, too.
 All aboard!

 5. Set Your Sights on Terrible Tilly

 The Oregon Coast has lighthouses galore, but none is more mysterious than Tillamook Rock Lighthouse, or Terrible Tilly.
 To get a glimpse of her perched offshore on her basalt rock, park at Elmer Feldenheimer State Natural Area on Seaside’s south side and hike the Tillamook Head Trail to the viewpoint and back.
-The round trip is about 8 miles, so wear appropriate shoes and bring water and a cellphone.
+The round trip is about 6 miles, so wear appropriate shoes, bring plenty of water and don’t forget your Ten Essentials.
 It’s also a good idea to check weather conditions.
 Note that the southern end of the trail in Ecola State Park isn’t accessible due to a road closure, but the Seaside trailhead is open.

 6. Stay in Style